 another thirteen years had passed. excitement was growing about advances in deep neural networks, especially at google, which had just open sourced tensorflow. for a number of reasons, it was clearly time to tackle the problem directly, using both rules based and machine learning methods in parallel.

-the key is to view stars and points on the sky as unit vectors, with three components between minus one and plus one. we’re searching for stars within small ranges of each component. picture narrow rings on the sky about each axes, and finding the stars inside the small region where the rings intersect. three dimensional search reduces to three separate one dimensional searches for small ranges of values, followed by an intersection operation on the three sets of results. each one dimensional search is performed on a separate table, with sorted numbers from minus one to one as keys and star identity integers as values. this data structure is currently being called a float int table. search can be improved by fitting a curve to the floats and using it to calculate the low and high indexes into the table, creating a kind of ranged search hash table with the fitted curve acting as a hash function.
+the key is to view stars and points on the sky as unit vectors, with three components between minus one and plus one. we’re searching for stars within small ranges of each component. picture narrow rings on the sky about each axes, and finding the stars inside the small region where the rings intersect. three dimensional search reduces to three separate one dimensional searches for small ranges of values, followed by an intersection operation on the three sets of results. each one dimensional search is performed on a separate table, with sorted numbers from minus one to one as keys and star identity integers as values. we’re calling this data structure a float int table. performance can be improved by fitting a curve to the floats and using it to calculate the low and high indexes into the table, creating a kind of ranged search hash table with the fitted curve acting as a hash function.

 from the beginning, a cultural difference between machine learning and aerospace was clear. to oversimplify, machine learning wants to be about two dimensional images, while aerospace wants to be about three dimensional unit vectors. the two representations are equivalent and interchangeable. images are more practical in many contexts, unit vectors are ideal geometrically. in the end, after roughly eight months or so, the conventions and code of a machine learning image interface grew organically over the underlying aerospace unit vector geometry.